atzori/apified/README.md

 # APIfied
-Let any JavaScript function to be served as a Web API, **in just one line**!.
+Let any JavaScript function to be served as a Web API, **in just one line**!

 ## Install